Florence Welch: Advocacy

 In 2016, Welch voiced her support for Remain during the United Kingdom's EU Membership referendum.
 Welch is also a vocal advocate for LGBTQ+ rights and regularly waves the rainbow flag at her concerts, particularly during her song "Spectrum (Say My Name)".

 In 2018, she tweeted her support for the removal of the Eighth Amendment of the Constitution of Ireland.
 The removal passed and legalised abortion access within the country.

 During her 2019 North American tour, Welch expressed her support for women's rights during concerts in Las Vegas, Nevada, Chicago, Raleigh, North Carolina and Columbia, Maryland.
 She encouraged her audience to donate to the ACLU instead of buying concert merchandise.

 In March 2022, Welch expressed her support for Ukraine during the Russo-Ukrainian War.
 The Florence and the Machine video for "Heaven Is Here" was filmed in Kyiv, the capital of Ukraine.
 On Twitter, Welch wrote: "Two of the dancers in this video are currently sheltering.
 To my brave and beautiful sisters Maryne and Anastasiia.
 I love you.
 I wish I could put my arms around you.
 Strength."
 She also shared an article about ways to help Ukraine.
 In September 2022, it was announced that proceeds from a Florence and the Machine zine would be donated to the charitable foundation Future for Ukraine.
 The zine features photographs taken in November 2021 in Kyiv while shooting music videos for Dance Fever.

+During the 2026 North American portion of the Everybody Scream tour, Florence and the Machine donated a portion of proceeds from ticket sales to Doctors Without Borders to support their humanitarian work.
+The tour also partnered with Planned Parenthood, and had reproductive healthcare resources available to concertgoers at Planned Parenthood affiliate tables.